KELLI TURNER, Hooters Orange Park

 Best Mediterranean Restaurant

-Finalists: Hovan Gourmet Mediterranean, Taverna Yamas
+Favorites: Hovan Gourmet Mediterranean, Taverna Yamas

 It’s a no-brainer that thousands of years of Greek civilization would naturally lead to the development of truly fabulous cuisine.
 If you’re in the mood for a taste of the Old Country, Northeast Floridians point that GPS to Athens Café, where the hummus is creamy, spanakopita is a flaky, buttery wonder, and even the baked chicken is unforgettable.
 The best thing about the Best Mediterranean Restaurant: The food might taste like you’re cheating on your diet, but it’s actually good for you. #Truth.